valango/duke/doc/Ruler.md

 <a name="Ruler+check"></a>

 ### ruler.check(itemName, [itemType]) ⇒ <code>number</code>
-Check the `itemName` against rules, mutating `lastMatch` item property.
+Check the `itemName` against rules, mutating `lastMatch` instance property.

 The results array never contains ROOT node, which will be added on every run.